lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 - Title pattern: "[Option A] vs [Option B]: [Specific Use Case]"
 - Example: "Drift vs Intercom vs LolaBot: Which One's Right for a 5-Person Team?"

-### Format 5: The "I Tested It" Post
+### Format 5: The "We Analyzed It" Post
-- Share real experiments and data
+- Share research, data, and industry insights
-- Title pattern: "I [Did Specific Thing] for [Time Period].
-Here's What Happened."
+- Title pattern: "We Analyzed [X Things].
+Here's What the Data Shows."
-- Example: "I A/B Tested 50 Chatbot Greetings.
-The Winner Surprised Me."
+- Example: "50 Chatbot Greetings Analyzed: The Patterns That Actually Convert"

 ### Format 6: The Quick Wins List
 - Tactical, immediately actionable